 Why Scotland is the place to visitIn 2014, Scotland has a host of exciting events taking place.

 - The Commonwealth Games 2014 plays out in Glasgow next summer.

 - The Ryder Cup is being held at Gleneagles.

 - Next year is Scotland's Year of Homecoming.

+What the experts say about ScotlandAccording to Lonely Planet's Best in Travel 2014 contributor Tom Hall, Scotland’s “buzzing cities and stunning scenery” make it a worthy contender for the number three in the world slot.
+Mike Cantlay, chairman of VisitScotland, is obviously delighted by the Lonely Planet accolade.
+He said: "To have this commendation from Lonely Planet is a fantastic seal of approval.
 "From the bells bringing in our year-long Homecoming celebrations on Hogmanay, to the biggest ever sporting events to take place in Scotland, 2014 could be the greatest ever chance for our country to be seen as a globally recognised, must-visit destination for many years to come."